StevenClontz/prof.clontz.org/classes/2019/08/ma320/standards.md

   Be able to compute a given binary operation and identify it as commutative or associative.
 - **13. Finite Sums**
   Be able to compute finite sums and express them in sigma notation.
+- **14. Upper and Lower Bounds**
+  Be able to identify upper and lower bounds for sets of real numbers, including least upper bounds and greatest lower bounds.